RE/Search Publications: Development of publishing house

 The magazine later transformed into a publishing company, named RE/Search Publications.
 The first issue of RE/Search (1980) had photographs by Ruby Ray and articles on Factrix, The Slits, conspiracies (written by Jay Kinney), Young Marble Giants, Boyd Rice's NON, Cabaret Voltaire, Sun Ra, flashcards, Japan, J. G. Ballard, Julio Cortázar, rhythm & noise, Soldier of Fortune Magazine, Throbbing Gristle, nuclear disaster, Situationism, Octavio Paz, and "punk prostitutes".
 It was distributed by Rough Trade.
 Following the third issue, issues 4 and 5 were collected as a single volume, a "special book issue," with a focus on William S. Burroughs, Brion Gysin, and Throbbing Gristle.
 Subsequent issues all retained the book format.

 During this time, Vale also launched a typesetting business, RE/Search Typography.
 This enabled him to fund the publishing house while managing the typography and designs of RE/Search books.
 He maintained the typesetting business until 1991, when he sold it so that he could focus on publishing work full-time.

 In the 1980s and 1990s, RE/Search published books on various underground topics.
-Some titles included Pranks, Incredibly Strange Films, and Modern Primitives, and the subject matter included profiles of William S. Burroughs, SPK (band), J. G. Ballard, and others.
+Some titles included Pranks, Incredibly Strange Films, and Modern Primitives, and the subject matter included profiles of William S. Burroughs, the band SPK, J. G. Ballard, and others.
 Modern Primitives introduced many readers to piercing, tattooing, scarification, and body modification.
 It included interviews with Fakir Musafar, Ed Hardy, Lyle Tuttle, Leo Zulueta, Bill Salmon, and Vyvyn Lazonga, among others.
 Angry Women was an influential feminist book, and it was read in many college classes.
 It included interviews with Diamanda Galas, Lydia Lunch, Karen Finley, Susie Bright, Annie Sprinkle, Kathy Acker, bell hooks, and Wanda Coleman.
 Freaks explored "circus freak" culture, while Bob Flanagan: Supermasochist profiled Bob Flanagan, a performance artist and masochist with cystic fibrosis.

 Furthermore, RE/Search book explored "weird" culture.
 Incredibly Strange Films helped introduce audiences to Russ Meyer and Herschell Gordon Lewis.
 Incredibly Strange Music helped introduce audiences to Yma Sumac and Ken Nordine.

 In later publications, RE/Search explored topics such as artificial intelligence, Burning Man, and Timothy Leary.

 RE/Search was the subject of a special issue of the European Journal of American Studies (August 2011, Vol. 30 issue 2), including an examination of "the growth and decline of RE/Search as a commercial enterprise dedicated to documenting and, in effect, marketing selected countercultural trends."

 Both artist and musician Florian-Ayala Fauna and science fiction author Bruce Sterling are sponsors for the RE/Search newsletter.